yu-ming-chen/tp/docs/DeveloperGuide.md

 With the above sequence, an expenditure will be successfully edited by the user in his NUSave application, and it will be reflected on the user interface through the successful `CommandResult` and updated budget list.

 #### 4.3.4.
-Sort Commands
+Sort commands

 (Contributed by Yu Ming)

-This section explains the `Sort Command`.
+This section elaborates on the events surrounding the sorting of budgets and expenditures.

-The following activity diagram to shows the events that occur when the user executes the Sort Budget Command.
+The following activity diagram to shows the events that occur when the user executes the `SortBudgetCommand`.

 ![SortBudgetCommand Activity Diagram](diagrams/commandsPlantUML/diagram/SortBudgetCommandActivity.png)

-Figure 4.3.4.1: Activity diagram for sort budget command.
+Figure 4.3.4.1: Activity diagram of the `SortBudgetCommand`.

 The following command can occur either in the `Main Page` or `Budget Page` of NUSave, and results in either the budgets or the expenditures to be sorted by name or created date.
 As such, this command requires a compulsory `SortType` field